Master the mathematics of Low-Rank Adaptation (LoRA), adapter injection strategies, and memory/compute tradeoffs compared to full fine-tuning.

 This ensures that at the very start of training, , so .
 The model starts exactly as the pretrained model and gradually learns the adaptation.

-The scaling factor is crucial.
+The scaling factor matters.
 It acts as a multiplier for the adapter's contribution:

 By convention, is often set to .
-The ratio allows you to change the rank without re-tuning the learning rate.
+The ratio lets you change the rank without re-tuning the learning rate.
 If you double , the magnitude of the output of likely increases; dividing by the larger keeps the scale roughly constant.

 Transformers have many linear layers.
 The original LoRA paper[2] focused on the Query () and Value () projections in the attention mechanism.
 However, subsequent research suggests that adapting all linear layers yields better results.